NickCrews/findmydad/README.md

+## Find My Dad

-experimenting with geofencing for apple airtags.
+Experimenting with geofencing for apple airtags.
-My father in law has dementia and is prone to wandering off.
+My father in law has dementia and is prone to wandering off (especially at night, oh joy!).
+This sends me a text when the airtag in his shoe leaves the area around our house, which REALLY helps us sleep better at night.

-A github action runs a script every 15 minutes. the script:
+A github action runs a script every 15 minutes.
+The script:
 - Fetches the location of his airtag using https://github.com/malmeloo/FindMy.py
 - Fetches geofence policies from a google sheet with a public CSV url using duckdb.
 - Looks for violations in the policies using duckdb, eg if the airtag is outside